k-hain/odin-recipes/README.md

 An assignment done for the Foundations Course of The Odin Project.
-It consists of a index page containing links to a number of recipes.

-Main skills to practice in this assignment:
+The objective was to create a simple web page with cooking recipes.

+The assignment helped me with:
-* Basic HTML.
+* Solidifying my basics with HTML.
-* Working with Git and GitHub.
+* Getting more accustomed with Git and GitHub.
+* Practicing using the Unix Terminal.